 you can also spot some of the local fauna, like the Spanish Ibex, wild

 boar or badgers.
 Below are some of the best hikes in the Sierra Nevada:

 Other famous trails include the Beas de Granada hike, Los Cahorros hike and the Trevenque hike.
 The Cumbres Verdes area is ideal for mountain biking, while adventurous cyclists can follow the trail to Veleta, which has the highest paved road in Europe.

 Note: If you’re walking or cycling in the Sierra Nevada on a sunny day, it’s worth putting on some sunscreen and sunglasses.

-families will enjoy a visit to the Mirlo Blanco park in Pradollano.
+Beyond skiing, families will enjoy a visit to the Mirlo Blanco park in Pradollano.
 It’s an area dedicated to kids which includes an ice rink, toboggans, mini-snowboard, ski-bike and a fun bobsled ride.

 Across the Sierra Nevada, there are a series of cafés and restaurants

 offering delicious meals.
 Most of these places feature terraces with